Parameterized Approximability of Maximizing the Spread of Influence in Networks: Unanimity thresholds

-\end{proof} } Consider in the following the \conninfluence problem that is \influence with the additional requirement that~$G[\sigma[S]]$ has to be connected.
+The correctness of this algorithm results from the exhaustive search.
+We study in the following the running time: The~$(2\alpha - 1)^{\text{th}}$ neighborhood of any vertex contains at most~$\Delta(\Delta^{2\alpha}) / (\Delta - 1) + 1 \le 2\Delta^{2\alpha}$ vertices.
+Hence, there are~$2^\alpha\Delta^{(2\alpha)\alpha}$ possibilities to choose the~$\alpha$ vertices forming~$V'$.
+For each choice of~$V'$ the algorithm has to check how many vertices are activated by~$V'$.
+Since this can be done in linear time and there are~$O(\Delta \Delta^{2\alpha})$ edges, this gives another~$O(\Delta^{2\alpha+1})$ term.
+Altogether, we obtain a running time of~$O(2^\alpha\Delta^{2\alpha^2 + 2\alpha + 1})$ = $\Delta^{O(\alpha^2)}$. \qedfill \end{proof} } Consider in the following the \conninfluence problem that is \influence with the additional requirement that~$G[\sigma[S]]$ has to be connected.
 Note that with \autoref{lem:connectedCase} we can show that \conninfluence is fixed parameter tractable w.r.t. parameter~$k$ on bounded degree graphs.
 Indeed, observe that two vertices in~$\sigma(S)$ cannot be adjacent since we consider unanimity thresholds.
 From this and the requirement that~$G[\sigma[S]]$ is connected, it follows that~$G[\sigma[S]]$ has a diameter of at most~$2k$.
 Hence, the algorithm for \conninfluence checks for each vertex~$v \in V$ whether~$v$ is a realizing vertex for the pair~$(k,\ell)$.
 By \autoref{lem:connectedCase} this gives an overall running time of~$\Delta^{O(k^2)} \cdot n$.

 We can extend the algorithm for the connected case to deal with the case where~$G[\sigma[S]]$ is not connected.
 The general idea is as follows.
 For each connected component~$C_i$ of~$G[\sigma[S]]$ the algorithm guesses the number of vertices in~$S \cap C_i$ and in~$\sigma(S) \cap C_i$.
 This gives an integer pair~$(k_i,\ell_i)$ for each connected component in~$G[\sigma[S]]$.
 Similar to the connected case, the algorithm will determine realizations for these pairs and the union of these realizations give~$S$ and~$\sigma(S)$.
 Unlike the connected case, it is not enough to look for just one realization of a pair~$(k_i,\ell_i)$ since the realizations of different pairs may be not disjoint and, thus, vertices may be counted twice as being activated.
 To avoid the double-counting we show that if there are ``many'' different realizations for a pair~$(k_i,\ell_i)$, then there always exist a realization being disjoint to all realizations of the other pairs.
 Now consider only the integer pairs that do not have ``many'' different realizations.
 Since there are only ``few'' different realizations possible, the graph induced by all the vertices contained in all these realizations is ``small''.
 Thus, the algorithm can guess the realizations of the pairs having only ``few'' realizations and afterwards add greedily disjoint realizations of pairs having ``many'' realizations.
 See \autoref{alg:PseudocodeFPTinfluence} for the pseudocode.